 The whole universe is but the one life's varied expression, and it is only by identifying his own intellectual development with the guiding of that higher Reason within him which is the moral sense, by subordinating his selfish desires to the rule of love, that man rises from the animal plane to the conception of God.
-But the idea which each one forms to himself must necessarily be the projection of his own highest perceptions at the point to which they have been educated, for he can but use the faculties he has, and
+But the idea which each one forms to himself must necessarily be the projection of his own highest perceptions at the point to which they have been educated, for he can but use the faculties he has, and in these their correlated objects alone can be mirrored.
 Therefore a certain anthropomorphism is quite unavoidable, and all we can do is to remember that the Absolute is beyond our keenest intuition, and limiting our anthropomorphism to the spiritual plane, to recognise in God the ideal of its two prime manifestations, Power and Love.